 All three of these individuals were released the same day that they were booked.
 Police concluded their investigation in no time at all, thanks to cooperation from all three suspects, and the results of this investigation will be forwarded over to South Korean prosecutors.

 These kinds of situations pop up at almost every Olympic event, including both the summer and the winter Olympic games.
-If history is any precedent, all involved parties are only going to have to pay a small fine – and none of them had any difficulty leaving the country.
+If history is any precedent, all involved parties are only going to have to pay a small fine – and none of them had any difficulty leaving the country, according to San Jose DUI Attorney.
 They all flew back to Canada shortly after the event had concluded without issue whatsoever.

 The head of the Canadian Olympic Committee spoke out about the event, stating how deeply disappointed he was in the behavior of these three individuals.
 All athletes and coaches sign an agreement to behave according to the code of conduct and values established by the Olympic committee, something that these three obviously did not live up to.